-For the third term, Fubini's theorem holds under polynomial growth rate condition on derivatives of $c^r$ by Assumption \ref{Assum:ValueFunc} and the conditions in Definition \ref{Def:U} (1)-(2).
-Lemma \ref{Lem:TrueMartingale} shows $ \ang{\partial_\omega c^r, \sigma^{t, \hat \bu}} \cdot W$ is a true martingale.
+For the third term, Fubini's theorem holds under the polynomial growth rate condition on the derivatives of $c^r$ by Assumption \ref{Assum:ValueFunc} and the conditions in (1)-(2) of Definition \ref{Def:U}.
+Lemma \ref{Lem:TrueMartingale} shows that $ \ang{\partial_\omega c^r, \sigma^{t, \hat \bu}} \cdot \hat{W}$ is a true martingale.
 Hence, the definition of $c^r$ leads to

-For the fourth term, we use the same arguments,
+For the fourth term, we use the same arguments:

 Similarly, for the fifth term,